About Duncans Mills

 The Duncans Mills Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Sonoma County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Duncans Mills, California residents are available through the local police department and authorized providers in Sonoma County.
+Fingerprinting services for Duncans Mills, California residents are available through local police (where present) and authorized providers in Sonoma County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Duncans Mills Police Department or Sonoma County Sheriff's Office for scheduling and fees.

 To register to vote in Duncans Mills, California, residents can register online through the California Secretary of State's website, by mail, or in person at the Sonoma County elections office.
 California requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
-The registration deadline is typically 30 days before an election.
+The standard online and mail registration deadline is 15 days before an election; conditional voter registration is available after that deadline and on Election Day at county election offices and vote centers.
 Voters can verify their registration status and find polling locations through the California Secretary of State's voter lookup tool.
 For local municipal elections in Duncans Mills, contact the Sonoma County Clerk's office for schedules and ballot information.

 Property records for Duncans Mills, California are maintained by the Sonoma County Assessor's Office and the Sonoma County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sonoma County, including parcels in Duncans Mills.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Sonoma County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many California counties provide online property record searches through their county websites.
-For in-person requests, visit the Sonoma County offices at the county courthouse.
 The Sonoma County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Duncans Mills, California residents are available through both county and state offices.
 The California Department of Public Health, Vital Records, located in Sacramento, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in California.
 Orders can be placed online, by mail, or in person.
 Locally, the Sonoma County Clerk's office issues marriage licenses and maintains marriage records for Sonoma County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.